 At East Barnet School, we aim to give students an inspiring and engaging experience.
 Our curriculum is broad, balanced, ambitious, inclusive and relevant for the 21st century.
-We encourage, support and develop students to become life-long independent learners, whose emotional health and well-being, along with their academic and intellectual potential, will flourish.
-We develop the whole person by building their character with strong leadership skills and values like community, respect, kindness, professionalism, integrity and resilience so they can make a positive contribution to our local and global community.
+We encourage, support and develop students to become life-long independent learners, whose emotional health and wellbeing, along with their academic and intellectual potential, will flourish.
+We develop the whole person by building their character with strong leadership skills, values and instilling our culture of “I want to learn” and “Do the right thing”.
+Students develop values like community, respect, kindness, professionalism, integrity and resilience so they can make a positive contribution to our local and global community.

 Students successfully transition and achieve well at each Key Stage.
-At the end of Key Stage 3, a high percentage of students make good or better than expected progress.
-Our GCSE results showcased 56% of our students entered made level 5 or above progress in Maths and English compared to a national average of 43%.
+At the end of Key Stage 3 a high percentage of students make good or better than expected progress.
+Our GCSE results showcased 56% of our students entered made Level 5 or above progress in Maths and English compared to a national average of 43%.
 Additionally, all EBacc subjects made a positive Progress 8 score.
 Our Key Stage 4 students on average achieved an Attainment 8 score of 50.96 compared to a national average of 46.5, whilst 73.5% of all grades awarded were level 9 to 4 and 24% of all grades awarded were level 9 to 7.
 95% of our students stay in education for at least two terms after Key Stage 4.
-At Key Stage 5, students’ achievements are in the top 10% of schools nationally (ALPS 2) and the best state school in Barnet County for progress at ‘A’ Level.
+At ‘A’ Level, students’ achievements are in the top 10% of schools nationally (ALPS 2) and the best state school in the Borough of Barnet for progress at ‘A’ Level.
 Through our vast offer we demonstrate the majority of our students taking part in our enrichment offer including extracurricular activities, concerts, school shows, trips and visits.
 All of our Sixth Form students take part in our leadership programme and a large proportion of all our Key Stage 3 and 4 students participate as well.
-Through kindness and positivity, students are happy to come to school which can be seen with our above average attendance at 96%.
+Through kindness and positivity students are happy to come to school which can be seen with our above average attendance at 96%.
 Our students are polite, kind, charming and confident leaders when they leave our care.